-Software testing is a process of rating properties of a computer system/program to decide whether it meets the specified requirements and produces the desired results.
-In process, you identify bugs in software product/project.
+Software Testing is a process of verifying a computer system/program to decide whether it meets the specified requirements and produces the desired results.
+As a result, you identify bugs in software product/project.

 Software Testing is indispensable to provide a quality product without any bug or issue.

 We will discuss the Technical and Non-Technical required to become a Software Tester